ipmitool/frugen/README.md

   * Data decoding from all the declared formats.
     Exception: Unicode is not supported

+  * Internal use area creation, with the following limitations:

+    * Only from file
+    * Only automatic sizing, all data must be specified in the input template file

   * Chassis information area creation
   * Board information area creation
   * Product information area creation